-The Diocese of Leeds covers a wide geographic area encompassing eight Local Authorities mainly in West and North Yorkshire, well served by a network of rail and motorway links.
-We have 79 primary schools, 12 high schools, a sixth form college in Leeds and a residential non-maintained school for the deaf.

-There are good partnerships between schools across the Diocese as well as local Deaneries and further networks with Local Authority schools.
-Also, within the diocesan educational provision is our Catholic University of Leeds Trinity, our higher education partner.
+The Diocese of Leeds covers a wide geographic area encompassing eight local authorities mainly in West and North Yorkshire well served by a network of rail and motorway links.
+We have 79 primary schools, 11 high schools, a sixth form college in Leeds and a residential non-maintained school for the deaf.
+Our smallest school is 70 pupils whilst the largest is 2,300 pupils serving both rural and urban areas.
+There are good partnerships between schools across the Diocese as well as within local deaneries and further networks with local authority schools.
+The Catholic university of Leeds Trinity also falls within the Diocesan educational provision.